aquarian247/AquaMind-Frontend/docs/frontend_testing_guide.md

 Everything lives under `client/`.
 Test files use `*.test.ts(x)`.

 ℹ️ **Real API vs. mock endpoints**
 The suite now targets the *real* Django REST API (`/api/v1/...`).
-Tests should mock those URLs (or the generated ApiService) instead of the legacy “/api/foo” place-holders.
+Tests should mock those URLs (or the generated ApiService) instead of the legacy "/api/foo" place-holders.
 Keep the response shape identical to what Django returns so the UI logic (pagination, field names, etc.) stays truthful.

+ℹ️ **JWT Authentication in Tests**
+All authentication in tests should use JWT format.
+Mock the `/api/token/` and `/api/token/refresh/` endpoints with JWT responses containing `access` and `refresh` token fields.
+The frontend is configured for JWT-only authentication.

 ---